feedzai/openl2d/README.md

 ### Step 4 - Generate the Synthetic Expert predictions
 To generate all the data within the folder "synthetic_experts" of FiFAR, run the script [Code/synthetic_experts/expert_gen.py](Code/synthetic_experts/expert_gen.py), which will generate the synthetic expert predictions, and also save their sampled parameters, calculated probabilities of error for each alerted instance, as well as the list of expert id's.

+### Step 5 - Generate the Training and Testing Scenarios
+To generate all 25 training scenarios, run the script [Code/testbed/testbed_train_alert_generation.py](Code/testbed/testbed_train_alert_generation.py).
+To generate the 5 distinct capacity constraints to be applied to each of the deferral methods in testing, run the script [Code/testbed/testbed_test_generation.py](Code/testbed/testbed_test_generation.py).